-How to get to National Museum of Brazil by Metro
+How to get to Museu Nacional Brazil by Metro

 Take the Metro to São Cristóvão Station on Line 2.
 Exit and take the pedestrian ramps over to the north side of the train tracks descending down the left ramp.
 Cross the road into the park and continue along the path to the museum.

 Click&Go Map and Route Finder with public transit, walking, driving or cycling directions.
 Get up-to-the-minute transit times for your route.

 Please provide consent and/or disable ad blocker to view the video.